Grade Accelerator Programme

 10. All payments made are strictly non-refundable, non-transferable and non-negotiable.

-ii.
-You are required to update The Centre’s administrative manager, Si Jia at 9662-5405 via SMS text message, WhatsApp message (most preferred), or Email, immediately after payment is made.
+b.
+You are required to update your assigned Community Manager via WhatsApp message (most preferred), SMS text message or Email immediately after payment has been made.

 1. The Centre requires the student to be enrolled for a minimum of one term.
-No mid-term withdrawals are allowed.
+No mid-term withdrawal is allowed.

 2. For the Term Payment Scheme, the Centre will not be able to offer any refund or fee credit if your child chooses to terminate classes with us.

 3. For the Annual Payment Scheme, there will be a cancellation fee of $80 and the fees for the remaining terms will be refunded in the form of a Cheque.

 4. The Centre requires the withdrawal form to be submitted at least one (1) month before the end of the term if you’d like to terminate your child’s enrolment at The Centre.
 You may submit the withdrawal form here: https://thepiquelab.com/gap-withdrawal/